Degrees and Certifications:

 My first teaching assignment was in 2007 at Lewis Chapel Middle School in Fayetteville, North Carolina, where I taught sixth grade Language Arts.
 I liked teaching middle school, but I truly enjoy teaching on the secondary level.
 My English classes prepare students for the demands of two or four-year college degree programs and/or the workplace and provide an in depth study of culture in literature through the examination and analysis of short stories, articles, essays, speeches, biographies, autobiographies, drama, poetry, epic poetry, and novels from a vast array of cultures.
 My English classes serve as a gateway for post-secondary work that stresses the art of effective communication, both oral and written, and offers practice in three modes of discourse: informative/explanatory (expository), argumentative, and narrative.

-I am an avid reader, love to be on or near the water, and to spend time with my family.
+I am an avid reader, love to be on or near the water, and spend time with my family.
 I have traveled the Caribbean, Mexico and the United States extensively and now have my sights set on Europe.